piyook/GitCrop/README.md

 gitcrop feature/ --merged
 ```

-will only delete branches merged into main that match the pattern 'feature/'
+will only delete branches merged into main (or are identical) that match the pattern 'feature/'

 ## Installation